MaterializeInc/materialize/doc/user/content/quickstarts/log-parsing.md

 ---
-title: "Run SQL on Streaming Logs"
+title: "Run SQL on streaming logs"
 description: "Find out how Materialize can extract meaningful data from logs in real time."
 aliases:
   - /demos/log-parsing/